blueyred/projector/README.md

-# projector
+# Projector grid templates

-Projector grid templates
+HTML files to run on projectors for cool grid like effects and animations.
+Partially optimised for GPU rendering